NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Ya Roderick, David McEwan, Craig Wheatley, Carlos Alonso, 2012, A comparative study of building energy performance assessment between LEED, BREEAM and Green Star schemes.

-The evidence above shows that I now have a good understanding of limitations and inadequacies of using a conventional single dimension environmental assessment tool and its impact on the decision making.
+The evidence above shows that I now understand the limitations and inadequacies of using a conventional single-dimension environmental assessment tool and its impact on decision-making.
 There is a strong need for the use of a comprehensive model to provide in-depth building performance against integrated sustainability aspects.

-I believe now I have wider understanding of the environmental assessment tools however, I think I could improve this understanding by exposing myself to new researches and journals on footprint analyses frameworks.
+I now have a wider understanding of environmental assessment tools; however, I could improve this understanding by exposing myself to new research and journals on footprint analysis frameworks.

-Life-cycle assessment (LCA) tools are designed to evaluate the environmental impact of industrial procedures and to measure the feasibility and sustainability in buildings and green sites.
-The methodology makes use of the product life cycle analyzing the inputs and outputs at each stage from the design, production, delivery, utility, reusability, recycling and disposal.
-The various environmental factors that the LCA takes into account are inventory analyses in terms of ecological or ecosystem variables, health and production output effects on the environment to optimize processes and ensure compliance to environment friendly practices and standards.
-Different tools and processing methodologies will result in varied results as each has its own strengths and weaknesses and it depends on the LCA practitioner to make use of the most optimized tool to measure environmental impact.
-Some examples of such tools include the ENVEST, BREEAM, Smart waste and the CEEQUAL tool, with fundamental framework analyses including lifecycle sway evaluation LCIA, life-cycle analyses, LCI investigation along with elucidation (Otiz et al., 2009)
+Life-cycle assessment (LCA) tools are designed to evaluate industrial procedures' environmental impact and measure the feasibility and sustainability of buildings and green sites.
+The methodology uses the product life cycle, analyzing the inputs and outputs at each stage from the design, production, delivery, utility, reusability, recycling and disposal.
+The various environmental factors that the LCA considers are inventory analyses regarding ecological or ecosystem variables, health and production output effects on the environment to optimize processes and ensure compliance with environment-friendly practices and standards.
+Different tools and processing methodologies will result in varied results as each has its strengths and weaknesses, and it depends on the LCA practitioner to use the most optimized tool to measure environmental impact.
+Some examples of such tools include the ENVEST, BREEAM, Smart waste and CEEQUAL tools, with fundamental framework analyses including lifecycle sway evaluation LCIA, life-cycle analyses, LCI investigation along with elucidation (Otiz et al., 2009)

-As discussed previously, various tools will produce different results as each assessment tool has its own strengths and weaknesses.
+As discussed, various tools will produce different results as each assessment tool has strengths and weaknesses.
 The evaluation of my A470 project through the CEEQUAL tool has provided further information on the key strengths of this tool and areas of improvement.
-The idea is to use the most optimized tool for measuring sustainability and often the selection of the particular tool will depend on the assessment practitioners perspective and measurement criteria.
-From the literature reviewed, it was observed that the CEEQUAL tool is probably one of the most reliable and comprehensive assessment tool that provides reliable data that can be used in an effective manner to assess sustainability feasibility.
-Compared to other LCA tools, it was found to be a more stable and strong evaluation scheme that resulted in producing accurate information that could be used by project owners to improve their building's sustainability ratings and help achieve development objectives in conformity with defined policies and legislation.
+The idea is to use the most optimized tool for measuring sustainability, and often, the selection of the particular tool will depend on the assessment practitioner's perspective and measurement criteria.
+From the literature reviewed, it was observed that the CEEQUAL tool is probably one of the most reliable and comprehensive assessment tools that provides reliable data that can be used effectively to assess sustainability feasibility.
+Compared to other LCA tools, it was found to be a more stable and strong evaluation scheme that produced accurate information that project owners could use to improve their building's sustainability ratings and help achieve development objectives in conformity with defined policies and legislation.

 Comparison of Best Life Cycle Assessment Software, Link City 2015.
 Available from: <http://www.linkcycle.com/comparison-of-best-life-cycle-assessment-software/>.Accessed [19 November 2015].